AdyGCode/POSSie-2023S1/Session-15/Python-MQTT.md

 At the heart of this, there will be a "Car Park Controller" that will listen to the entry/entries and exits/exits and track spaces that are available.
-When this value changes it would publish the new information to the displays so they are able to update themselves.
+When this value changes it would publish the new information to the displays, so they are able to update themselves.

 Likewise, a temperature sensor in the car park would send its data to the controller, and the controller would update the displays with